staslebedenko/modern-microservices-self-paced/README.md

 and also adding the port 443 for SSL, please repeat this step for delivery project if you got the bad manifest

-And as summary we deploying two containers into the single container app.
+Let's try to deploy two containers to container app.

 And now it is time to figure out our FQDN so we can call our services externally and internally.
 And also have a look into our Portal configurations